kensiprell/ktorio.github.io/quickstart/quickstart/gradle.md

 }
 ```

-## Choose your engine and configure it
+## Choose and Configure an Engine
 {: #engine}

-Ktor can run in many environments, such as Netty, Jetty or any other
-Servlet-compatible Application Container such as Tomcat.
+Ktor can run in many environments, such as Netty, Jetty, or any other Servlet-compatible Application Container such as Tomcat.

 This example shows you how to configure Ktor with Netty.
-For other engines see [artifacts](/quickstart/artifacts.html) for a list of
+For other engines see [artifacts](/quickstart/artifacts.html) for a list of available artifacts.
-available artifacts.

-You will add a dependency for `ktor-server-netty` using the
-`ktor_version` property you have created.
-This module provides
-a Netty web server and all the required code to run Ktor
-application on top of it:
+You have to add a dependency for `ktor-server-netty` using the `ktor_version` property you created.
+This module provides a Netty web server and all the required code to run a Ktor application on top of it:

 ```groovy
 compile "io.ktor:ktor-server-netty:$ktor_version"